-There are three types of Windows and Linux users in the world.
-One who absolutely loves Windows and hates everything else, second who hates Windows but uses it because they think they’ve got no other options to try, and third who loves Linux to death but doesn’t essentially hate Windows 10.
-The third kind is widespread.
+There are many kinds of Windows and Linux users in the world, but some of the popular ones are —The ones who absolutely love Windows but everything else, others who hate Windows but use it because they think they’ve got no other options to try, and the third and most prevalent folks who love Linux to death but don’t essentially hate Windows 10.
+The third kind is fairly widespread.

-If you think you resemble the third kind, then you’ve come to the right place.
-In this article, we’ll be looking at the easiest way to install Windows 10 on Ubuntu.
-Currently, you can do it in two ways.
+If you think you resemble the third kind that can’t let go of Windows, you’re at the right place.
+In this guide, let’s look at the easiest way to install Windows 11/10 on Ubuntu or any Debian/Ubuntu-based distro for the fact.

 The Problem With Dual-Boot